Learn how to identify and fix 5 common money mistakes that could be costing you thousands annually.

 With the rise of social media platforms, like Instagram, there’s never been more pressure to appear wealthier than you really are, particularly for younger Americans.
-A recent study by Fidelity Investments found that 63% of American millennials admitted that social media posts by their friends encourage them to spend.
+Research shows that social media can significantly impact spending behaviors and financial wellbeing among younger generations.

 Living beyond your means like this can cause a massive strain on your budget and hurt your savings.
 And if you’re using credit to keep up appearances, you could also be doing some damage to your credit score.